jundalisay/spblist/content/en/research/socrates/timaeus/chapter-03.md

 He was good.* The good can never have any jealousy of anything.
 Being free from jealousy, He desired that all things should be as like Himself as they could be.

-> *Superphysics Note: Good here means Positive and inclined to create and preserve, as opposed to Negative which wants to destroy.
+{{< n n="Good here means Positive and inclined to create and preserve, as opposed to Negative which wants to destroy.
 This implies that created being want to exist.
-However, the pure Positivity of the Creator is a fallacy from actual experience.
+However, the pure Positivity of the Creator is a fallacy from actual experience." >}}

 This is in the truest sense the origin of creation and of the world, as we shall do well in believing on the testimony of wise men: God wamted that all things should be good and nothing bad, so far as this was attainable.